We’ve put together some top tips on how to complete an appeals form below.

 A student in her 4th year is appealing her final classification on the grounds that Adverse Personal Circumstances haven’t been taken into account.
 She got Ds in her final exams where she expected to get Bs.
 The appeals committee will look at her academic transcript to see what she has achieved throughout her University career.
 If it seems that she always got Bs, then there is some evidence backing up her statement.
 If she always seems to have scraped through University on Ds, then there is no evidence to indicate that she would have performed any differently, and her appeal is unlikely to succeed.

-Don’t worry if your letter seems long.
+Don’t worry if you feel like you've written a lot when outlining your case in the appeal form.
 If your aim, as discussed earlier, is to have your appeal or complaint upheld without the need for hearing, then you simply cannot put in too many details.
 You’ve got to be specific.
 The more specific you are, and the more relevant detail you put in, the greater chance you have of having the case upheld at the first attempt.
 For example: Don’t just say: “My mother was sick and it affected me” Why not?
 Imagine what the College Committee would have to say about such a statement.
 There is every chance that they would see the assertion as vague and irrelevant.
 Everyone’s mother gets “sick” sometime.
 Everyone is “affected” by such things.
 Why is this case special?
 So you need specific, absolute, practical examples and then detail that specific evidence in a causal chain of events that means you were forced into a poor performance.
 Like this:

 - My mother was suffering with cancer.